Summary: This article explains how businesses can use ACH payments to reduce costs and improve reconciliation.

 Learning how to set up ACH payments doesn’t just save time and money for your office.
 The more payment options you offer to customers, the more money you’ll bring in overall.

-Customers want choices for how to pay and they want the payment process to be easy.
-Letting customers pay with a bank account through an email or text request or a self-serve online portal are easy ways to serve customers.
+Customers want choices for how to pay, and they want the payment process to be easy.
+Letting customers pay with a bank account (through email/text request, or online portal) is a fast, preferred option.

 What is the process of an ACH transaction?